 Multi-Tenancy application testing challenges are far more complex than those experienced during single-tenant application testing.

 1.Multi-tenant Application Upgrades

 Ways of doing business change frequently now.
 Every day there is something new in terms of technology and organizations need to meet the expectations in order to sustain the clients.
 This can be better explained using an example of a banking application.
-The way we were doing banking few years back is not the same as we are doing it now.
+The way we were doing banking a few years back is not the same as we are doing it now.

 2.Domain and Business Knowledge

-In Multi-Tenant application, data isolation is critical and should be managed properly.
+In a Multi-Tenant application, data isolation is critical and should be managed properly.
 There is always a challenge in verifying the customization of a shared database schema for one tenant without affecting the other tenant.
 In multi-tenant application, data should not be allowed to share across multiple tenants and hence protective measures should be taken to prevent sharing of data across multiple tenants.